Senior Automation Tester - Gauteng Johannesburg - IT-Online

-We are seeking a highly skilled and experienced Senior Automation Tester to join our team on a contract basis.
-As a Senior Automation Tester, you will be responsible for designing, developing, and executing automated test scripts to ensure the quality and reliability of our software applications.
-You will work closely with the development team to identify test requirements, create test plans, and execute tests in an agile environment.
+We are currently looking for a highly experienced Senior Automation Tester to join our team.
+As a Senior Automation Tester, you will play a crucial role in ensuring the quality and efficiency of our software development processes.
+You will be responsible for designing, developing, and executing comprehensive automated test strategies, as well as mentoring and guiding junior members of the testing team.

 Essential Qualification: